jeswin/ssb-scuttlekit/README.md

 }
 ```

-Alice can modify permissions during updation also, not just an insert.
+Alice can modify permissions during updation also, not just during an insert.

 ```js
 async function assignPermissions(id) {